Riebart/litt/README.md

   - Example: You start a stopwatch (`tt start`) to work on documentation, but you get an urgent bug report that you want to respond to.
 Instead of stopping (`tt stop`) and restarting your stopwatch, you can interrupt (`tt interrupt` or `tt i`) it to respond to the bug report, and then resume (`tt resume` or `tt r`) the stopwatch.
   - The choice of not supporting arbitrarily nested interruptions is a workflow one, to encourage less churn in task selection.
 - You can use it as a ledger to record time after the fact.
   - Example: You keep track of time on a handwritten notepad to take between client sites.
-At the end of the day, you can record all of those time allocates with `tt track`
+At the end of the day, you can record all of those time allocations with `tt track`

   There are two additional commands that allow you to edit time records (`tt amend`) and create aliases for commonly used tasks (`tt alias`) that round out the functionality.